JarekSopinski/TIL/SQL/sql-keys.md

 - CASCADE - perform the same action (e.g. deleting a related row) on the row with the foreign key
 - SET NULL - set the foreign key value to NULL if the related row was deleted
 - SET DEFAULT - set the foreign key value to its DEFAULT value if the related row was deleted

+### COMPOSITE PRIMARY KEYS

+You must only have one primary key per table.
+BUT!
+Primary keys can 'span multiple columns', as 'composite keys' (created from multiple columns).

+For example, in 'intermediate table' that serves as a relation between tables with n:n relationship, we will have id acting like a 'surrogate key'.
+It acts as a unique primary identifier, but it isn't the real identification criteria.

+    CREATE TABLE projects_employees (
+        id SERIAL PRIMARY KEY, -- 'surrogate key' employee_id INT REFERENCES employees ON DELETE CASCADE, project_id INT REFERENCES projects ON DELETE CASCADE );

+Therefore we can get rid of this 'surrogate key' and create 'composite primary key' from the combination of employee_id and project_id.

+    CREATE TABLE projects_employees (
+        employee_id INT REFERENCES employees ON DELETE CASCADE, project_id INT REFERENCES projects ON DELETE CASCADE, PRIMARY KEY (employee_id, project_id) -- Composite Primary Key );

+That is not required, of course.
+There is nothing wrong with using surrogate keys!
+Surrogate keys actually might be better for performance reasons.